pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 - Production: [http://styleguide.pivotal.io](http://styleguide.pivotal.io) - org: pivotal, space: pivotal-ui
 - Playground (environment where we can push whatever we want): [http://styleguide-tacos.cfapps.io](http://styleguide-tacos.cfapps.io) - org: pivotal, space: pivotal-ui-playground

+## Communicating with external teams on github

+In order to clearly communicate that we are all on the same team with the same needs for pui projects, use the following signature (updated with the current team, alphabetized):

+The Pivotal UI Team
+@atomanyih @ctaymor @gpleiss @kennyw12 @matt-royal @stubbornella

 ## New member checklist

 - Add to github, google group, tracker, etc.